NationalSecurityAgency/qgis-shapetools-plugin/readme.md

 <div style="text-align:center"><img src="doc/settings.jpg" alt="Settings"></div>

 * **Try to guess column names** - By default the ellipse and line of bearing shapes will try to guess the vector fields that contain the appropriate parameters such as semi-major axis, semi-minor axis, axis orientation, bearing, and distance.
 If it finds one of the fields that has a name similar to these it will set the drop down menu to that item.
 If you do not want this behavior, then uncheck this box.
-* **Geodesic Line Settings** - These are settings when drawing geodesic and great circle lines.
+* **Geodesic Line Settings** - These settings are used when drawing geodesic and great circle lines.
     * **Maximum segment length before creating a new segment** - In order to draw a smooth curved line, multiple line segments are required.
 This defines how far to travel before a new line segment is created.
 This parameter is in kilometers.
-    * **Maximum number of segments per line** - This is the maximum number of line segments that will be created for any line even though it may exceed the maximum segment length.
+    * **Maximum number of segments per line** - This is the maximum number of line segments that will be created for any line even though the maximum segment length may be exceeded.
 This takes precedence.
 * **Measure Tool Settings** - These are settings for the **Geodesic Measure Tool**.
     * **Azimuth Range** - The azimuth is displayed from **-180 to 180** degrees or from **0 to 360** degrees.
     * **Rubber band color** - Selects the rubber band line color used by the measure tool.
+* **Ellipsoid Used for Measurements** - Selects the ellipsoid used for calculating the geodesic distances within Shape Tools.
+By default this should normally be *WGS 84*
+    * **Ellipsoid group** - Choose the default *WGS 84* setting or enable the *System Ellipsoids*.
+    * **System Ellipsoids** - This is enabled if **Ellipsoid group** is set to *System Ellipsoids*.